 The date is set!
 On Monday, May 25, 2015, the second annual Bike Day in Canada will bring together cyclists, cycling organizations, and members of all three levels of government to highlight the importance of cycling development in Canada as a healthy, environmentally and economically friendly form of physical activity, transportation and tourism.

 Canada Bikes wants to involve you and your organization in this exciting movement to promote cycling in Canada!
 To date, Bike Day on the Hill in Ottawa, as the signature ride of Bike Day in Canada, has attracted cyclists, cycling advocates and Federal politicians.
-We are seeking a commitment from cycling advocates, organizations and government representatives to organize a ride in your area in May, 2015 as part of the 2nd annual Bike Day in Canada.
+We are seeking a commitment from cycling advocates, organizations, business leaders and government representatives to organize a ride or cycling-related event in your area on May 25, 2015 as part of the second annual Bike Day in Canada.
 Canada Bikes encourages local cycling events across the country that engage members of the public, politicians, and businesses, to advance all forms of cycling in the community.

 Bike Day in Canada is a non-partisan initiative with support from members of all political parties and, Canada Bikes, the national voice for commuter, touring and recreational cycling.

 Check out the 5-minute video of the Bike Day in Canada 2014 event in North Vancouver and if you are interested to organize a local event or would like to sponsor Bike Day in Canada 2015, then contact us today!